pars-linux/web/web/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 Creating a package from scratch
 -------------------------------

-When creating a package from scratch, you should follow the instructions of `Howto create pisi package <http://developer.pardus.org.tr/guides/packaging/howto_create_pisi_packages.html>`_.
+When creating a package from scratch, you should follow the instructions of :ref:`howto-create-pisi-packages`.
 You should put aside your own experiences about packaging and formats and try to conform to this document as much as possible.

 Modifying Existing Package